LArSoft/larsoft.github.io/LArSoftWiki/Finding_unresolved_symbols.md

+# Finding Unresolved Symbols

-# Using find_global_symbol.sh to find unresolved symbols
+How to use `find_global_symbol.sh` to find unresolved symbols

 ## How to know what library is needed to resolve a linking problem